Supa Strikas: El Matador

 Carlos El Matador, nicknamed "El Matador", is a striker for Supa Strikas from Spain who wears the number 20 jersey.
-He was the most expensive player in the Super League prior to the Amal three getting signed for Sultans FC.
+He was the most expensive player in the Super League prior to the Amal 3, getting signed for Sultans FC.
 He tends to be melodramatic, and he is often seen wearing aqua sunglasses.
 He is also known as 'Fighter'.
 El Matador is incredibly self-absorbed, being the wealthiest player on the team.
-El Matador's net worth is an estimated $144 million dollars, with 25% coming from his salary and the rest from his many endorsements.
+El Matador's net worth is an estimated $144 million, with 25% coming from his salary and the rest from his many endorsements.
 He owns two gold Lamborghini Gallardo LP 560–4, one Coupe and one Spyder, both nicknamed "Bruno."
 His other cars include a purple Lamborghini roadster with red chrome, a black and silver two-tone Rolls-Royce Ghost, a silver Nissan GT-R NISMO, a bright green McLaren 570S, a blue Cadillac Coupe de Ville, and a red Aston Martin One-77.
 He likes to live a lavish lifestyle.
 El Matador is regarded as one of the best players in the Super League and is one of the highest-scoring players.
 He uses his head efficiently.
 He is well known for his striking abilities as well as his volatile personality and showmanship on the field.
 El Matador loves the limelight a little too much, sometimes forgetting that soccer is a team sport.
 His dream is to have a statue at Strikaland.